HPC Grid PoliciesShare & Print

 2. You may run no more than 20 processes on Warrior.
 Some things like interactive jobs and screen sessions may use more than a single process, so please pay attention to what you leave running on the Grid.

-3. All home directories are shared across all clusters by a global file system which spans all Grid nodes and the master node.
+3. All home directories are shared across all clusters by a global file system that spans all Grid nodes and the master node.
 Your home directory is where you should place your files and work.
 Your home directory is protected from other users being able to see your files.
-If you need to share files then request a group directory by sending an email to the High Performance Computing Team including the group name, the AccessIDs of the members, and the amount of space needed.
+If you need to share files then request a group directory by sending an email to the High Performance Computing team including the group name, the AccessIDs of the members, and the amount of space needed.

-4. If you are a member of an existing group then the head of the group must send a request to the High Performance Computing Team to have you added.
+4. If you are a member of an existing group then the head of the group must send a request to the High Performance Computing team to have you added.